Is There a Killer Lurking in Your Firewood?

 While the beetle is native to Arizona, but is believed to have traveled first to San Diego County and then Riverside and now up to the San Bernardino mountains via infested fire wood.

-These meetings are sponsored by USDA Forest Service, CAL FIRE, IERCD, Wildlands Conservancy, NRCS, Univ. of CA Cooperative Extension Master Gardeners, Big Bear Fire and others.
+The meetings are sponsored by the National Forest Foundation and supported by USDA Forest Service, CAL FIRE, IERCD, Wildlands Conservancy, NRCS, Univ. of CA Cooperative Extension Master Gardeners, Big Bear Fire and others.